Inside the Optimizer: Constructing a Plan—Part 4

 Both RULEON and RULEOFF return confirmation messages when trace flag 3604 is on.

 The direct effects on the optimizer only apply to the current session, but the (sub-optimal) plans produced will be cached as normal.
-This is another reason to only play with this stuff on a personal test system!
+This is another reason to only play with this stuff on a personal test system.
+To reset to normal operation, manually re-enable any disabled rules, or simply disconnect and reconnect to the server.
+It is also a good idea to run DBCC FREEPROCCACHE to remove any sub-optimal plans from cache.

 To see which rules are currently enabled or disabled, use the DBCC SHOWONRULES and DBCC SHOWOFFRULES commands.
 Neither of these commands take any parameters.

-SQL Server 2005 Bugs
+SQL Server 2005 bugs

 In SQL Server 2005, SHOWOFFRULES displays a list of rules that are ON, and SHOWONRULES displays rules that are OFF, which is actually quite funny.